Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 By default, the storage duration of a variable declared in a block is automatic: storage for the variable is allocated when the block is entered and deallocated when the block is exited.
-The variable has block scope: it can’t be referenced outside the block.
+The variable has block scope: it can't be referenced outside the block.
 A variable that belongs to a block can be declared `static` to give it static storage duration,

 The body of a function is a block.
 Blocks are also useful inside a function body when we need variables for temporary use.
 In our last example, we needed a variable temporarily so that we could swap the values of `i` and `j`.
 Putting temporary variables in blocks has two advantages: (1) It avoids cluttering the declarations at the beginning of the function body with variables that are used only briefly.
 (2) It reduces name conflicts.
-In our example, the name `temp` can be used elsewhere in the same function for different purposes—the `temp` variable is strictly local to the block in which it’s declared.
+In our example, the name `temp` can be used elsewhere in the same function for different purposes—the `temp` variable is strictly local to the block in which it's declared.

 <span class="C99Symbol"></span>